omerbsezer/SentimentAnalysis/README.md

 # Sentiment Analysis

-Sentiment Analysis is an analysis of the sentence, text at the document that gives us the opinion of the writer.
+Sentiment Analysis is an analysis of the sentence, text at the document that gives us the opinion of the sentence/text.
 In this project, it will be implemented a model which inputs a sentence and finds the most appropriate emoji to be used with this sentence.
 Code is adapted from Andrew Ng's Course 'Sequential Models'.

 ## Results